 - The brokers best suited to your needs

 - What local payment methods are accepted

 - Taxes and fees that apply to ZA residents

 Traders in South Africa

 Like we found in Indonesia about the law on binary options, trading in South Africa is perfectly legal.
 There is nothing that prohibits an individual from trading online.
 The industry is however unregulated which means that there is no protection offered to those who choose to trade here.
 It also prevents good South African companies from brokering.
 So how do you select a company and what should you be looking for in features?

 As there are no regulated South African brokers, you are going to need to find an offshore broker.
 CySEC, FCA or MiFID license many European brokers.
 Australia also has good brokers, look for an ASIC license.
 There are many to choose from, and it's just a case of picking the right one for you.

 If you are new to trading, then you should probably look for a broker that offers a no deposit bonus.
 No deposit bonuses allow you to try before you buy.
 You should also take advantage of matched deposit bonuses, and trading contests so look out for them.

 Mobile Trading Tools

 Most people prefer to trade on the go therefore it is important to check out what mobile offering the broker has.
-Do they offer an app that is suitable for the device you are using and is it available for both iOS and Android?
+Do they offer a mobile app that is suitable for the device you are using and is it available for both iOS and Android?
 If you are keen to trade on the go then this is critical.